phopper-pivotal/PCF-Workshop-Carfax/labs/lab06_spring_data/README.md

 4. verify your app at its new randomly-generated route

 # extra credit
-given we can use methods on the *_MovieRepository_* to retrieve data what other ways can you query for wildcards +
+given we can use methods on the *_VehicleRepository_* to retrieve data what other ways can you query for wildcards

 [shhh here's a hint](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation)